kristianmandrup/nx-code-mods/Readme.md

 ```

 The function finds the file located at `relTargetFilePath` relative to the `projectRoot` path.
-It takes the `toInsert` string and inserts it to a non-empty array with an Identifier matching the `targetIdName`.
+It takes the `codeToInsert` string and inserts it to a non-empty array with an Identifier matching the `targetIdName`.
 The `insertPos` argument can be either `start`, `end` or an index in the array.

 ### Sample usage